opensemanticsearch/open-semantic-search/docs/solr-relevance-ranking-analysis/README.md

 The tool can be used with other [Apache Solr](http://lucene.apache.org/solr/) environments than Open Semantic Search.

-You find the documentation of the installation and configuration in the [README.md](https://github.com/opensemanticsearch/solr-relevance-ranking-analysis).
+You can find the documentation on installation and configuration in the [README.md](https://github.com/opensemanticsearch/solr-relevance-ranking-analysis).

 ## Free Open Source Software

 The tool is Free Software.
-You find the full [Source Code on GitHub](https://github.com/opensemanticsearch/solr-relevance-ranking-analysis)
+You can find the full [Source Code on GitHub](https://github.com/opensemanticsearch/solr-relevance-ranking-analysis)